-He was originally elected as Member of Parliament for Spelthorne in 2010 and was re-elected in May 2015 and again in June 2017.
+He was originally elected as Member of Parliament for Spelthorne in 2010 and was re-elected in May 2015, June 2017 and December 2019.

 Kwasi is committed to supporting local enterprise; he regularly visits local business and calls for business-friendly reforms in Parliament.
 To find the local entrepreneurs of tomorrow, he launched the Spelthorne Business Plan Completion in 2013.
-This has been run each year since 2013, although unfortunately was unable to be held this year due to the pandemic.
+This has successfully run each year since 2013, although unfortunately was unable to be held this year due to the pandemic.